AnggaR96s/Reforestation/README.md

-## I used to be addicted to the hokey pokey, but I turned myself around.
+## What time did the man go to the dentist?
+Tooth hurt-y.